yunho7464/yunho7464.github.io/_projects/7_project.md

 related_publications:
 ---

-For the theme "Unnecessary Inventions," we crafted a whimsical device with a cat's paw that keeps pressing the enter key whenever a user sets their mug on its accompanying coaster.
+For the theme "Unnecessary Inventions," we crafted a whimsical device with a cat's paw that keeps pressing the delete key whenever a user sets their mug on its accompanying coaster.

 <div class="row">